 Looking for other options?
 That’s understandable.
 Luckily, there are some other substances people use to vape CBD.
 Keep reading to learn of carrier liquid options that present fewer side effects.

-It is thicker than other carrier liquid options, which can cause issues with vaping.
+Generally, it is thicker than other carrier liquid options, which can cause issues with vaping.
 For this reason, some users find that it wears out the vaporizer faster than other liquids.
 This holds back its potential in many ways, making it not as popular as it would or could be.

 The thicker liquid may lead to a faster build up of residue in your vaporizer.
 When this happens, it can take longer to heat.
 And it may require a higher temperature to vape effectively.
 It is also a humectant, and can introduce the same drying issue as propylene glycol.